Self-Leadership · You Were Never Series

 These six shifts are about the stories.
 Specifically about replacing the ones that punish you with ones that are more accurate.

 "The way you interpret what happens to you is not neutral.
-It is either working for you or against you.
-Most people inherited their interpretations and never questioned them."
+It is either building the picture of yourself you want to live inside, or it is reinforcing the one that is keeping you small."

 1. From "I am behind" to "I am on a different timeline"